-While arriving in Hopkins Village from Sleeping Giant Lodge, we decided to unwind and relax beachfront at Jaguar Reef Lodge & Spa.
+While arriving in Hopkins Village from Sleeping Giant Lodge, we decided to unwind and relax beachfront at The Lodge at Jaguar Reef& Spa.

 While we were having a sunbath swinging on the hammock, the Adventure and Tour Department Manager approached us to offer an unexpected new adventure: The Bioluminescence Tour.